jj123llol/freemcserver.net-python/README.md

 console.write("kill Plasma_Admin")
 ```

+get console logs, returns a JSON of the console
 ```py
 console.getlogs()
 ```

-returns a JSON of the console
+returns a string of the latest 20 console msgs:
 ```py
 console.getlatest()
 ```
-returns a string of the latest 20 console msgs
 # chat

 chat.say("message") makes the server say the given message.